Conditionally skip or show stages within the interview, based on the current information in the interview network.

 Constructing rules is the most fundamental part of creating skip logic.
-There are various types of rule, depending on the network entity that is being targeted:
+There are various types of rules, depending on the network entity that is being targeted:

-- “Type” Rules: These rules allow you to query if a given entity of a specified type exists in the network, using either the
+- “Presence” Rules: These rules allow you to query if a given entity of a specified type exists in the network, using either the

 not existsoperator.
 This rule type is available for alter and edge rules.

-- “Variable” Rules: These rules allow you to query the value of a variable on a given entity type.
+- “Attribute” Rules: These rules allow you to query the value of a variable on a given entity type.
 For example, you may query the value of a variable called

 ageon an alter type called ‘Person’.
 You can evaluate the result using one of several logical operators, that vary depending on the variable type.
 For example, number variables will let you query using operators such as ‘greater than’ and ‘less than’.
 This rule type applies to alter and ego rules only.

 Rules are chained together (or ‘joined’) using either